someCorp/zmapper/README.md

 It should go without saying that scan researchers should refrain from exploiting vulnerabilities or accessing protected resources, and should comply with any special legal requirements in their jurisdictions.

-ps: external MTA , is under development, the script was testested on linux with pythn 2.7.x
+ps: external MTA , is under development, the script was testested on linux with python 2.7.x